clubedaentrega/lift-it/README.md

 ```

 ### Filters
 Add support for filters.
 Filters are functions executed sequentially before the handler.
 One example of their use is implementing authentication.
+Get it with `require('lift-it').filters(folder)`.

-Filter handlers are implemented and exported by files in the filter folder.
-Each file may export as many filters as you want.
+Filter handlers are implemented and exported by files in the filters folder.
+Each of those files may export as many filters as you want.

 See an example of a file implementing two filters:
 ```js